Financial Crime Advisory

 Why the technology side matters

 I started as a developer and DBA before moving into financial crime.
-That background changes how I read a monitoring program.
-When something is producing too many false positives, or a model cannot be validated, or a screening system is missing matches, the problem is usually in the data or the architecture — not the policy.
-I can find it because I have built these kinds of systems.
+That history changes what I can do at the table.
+When a monitoring program is producing too many false positives, or a model cannot be validated, or a screening system is missing matches, the problem is usually in the data or the architecture β€” not the policy.
+I can get to it because I have built and run these kinds of systems.
+I know what the inside looks like.

 How I ended up here.

-I grew up in Caxias do Sul, in southern Brazil, and started my career as a developer — Oracle Forms, Reports, Designer, then DBA work, then VB.
+I grew up in Caxias do Sul, in southern Brazil, and started my career as a developer β€” Oracle Forms, Reports, Designer, then DBA work, then VB.
 Eventually team lead roles.
 Financial crime came later, and it stuck.
 I have been working in FRAML ever since, and more recently across broader compliance technology including treasury and finance systems.

 That developer background is not incidental.
 It is why I approach AML and fraud problems differently from most people who come at them from the legal or audit side.
 I have reviewed segmentation logic with data engineers, rebuilt alert generation workflows, worked through model validation traceability gaps with quant teams, and sat in rooms where a compliance officer and a technology architect cannot agree on what the system is actually doing.
 I know both sides of that conversation.

-Over the years I have worked across US, Canadian, European, Middle Eastern, Asia-Pacific, and Latin American operating environments — different regulators, different risk profiles, different levels of maturity in how institutions build and govern these programs.
+Over the years I have worked across US, Canadian, European, Middle Eastern, Asia-Pacific, and Latin American operating environments β€” different regulators, different risk profiles, different levels of maturity in how institutions build and govern these programs.
 That range shapes how I think about what a defensible program actually looks like versus what just passes an internal review.

-Outside of work: two kids, four cats, two dogs, and my wife — also from Caxias do Sul.
+Outside of work: two kids, four cats, two dogs, and my wife β€” also from Caxias do Sul.
 We live in the Charlotte area, in North Carolina.

 01